This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.

 Home signal limits with intermediate interlocking signals

 The track sections between main signals inside the home signal limits are not referred to as block sections.
 Junctions and crossovers outside the home signal limits belong to the open line.
 The main signals protecting these junctions and crossovers are referred to as block signals but not as home signals.
-In difference from junctions and crossovers inside home signal limits, these junctions and crossovers are called a junction station or a crossover station.
+Different from junctions and crossovers inside home signal limits, these junctions and crossovers are called a junction station or a crossover station.
 Platform stations for passenger trains are not necessarily associated with home signal limits.
 Platforms can be located both on a station track and on a track of the open line.

 to top of page